August 7, 2024

 In order to effectively use this checklist, go through each company, and for each aspect, assign a value to each aspect, and weigh each of these criteria according to their level of importance.
 After you have gone through each aspect of these, you will be able to total up your results and identify the teams that will most likely suit your needs.

-It’s important to note that just because one vendor has a score higher than the others, this does not mean that it is necessarily the one you should select.
-This tool should be used for gathering a list of top contenders; it can be helpful for eliminating some vendors, such as those that do not have the requisite skills or domain knowledge to be truly effective partners.
+It’s important to note that just because one vendor has a score higher than the others, this does not necessarily mean that it is the one you should select.
+This tool should be used to gather a list of top contenders; it can help eliminate some vendors, such as those who do not have the requisite skills or domain knowledge to be truly effective partners.
 If you can narrow it down to, say, 10, and then further from there, this will help you decide which companies you wish to visit in person.

 The Checklist